spatie/laravel-responsecache/README.md

 ###Preventing a request from being cached
 Requests can be ignored by using the `doNotCacheResponse`-middleware.
 This middleware [can be assigned to routes and controllers](http://laravel.com/docs/master/controllers#controller-middleware).

-So You could exempt a logout route from the cache.
+Using the middleware are route could be exempt from being cached.
 ```php
 //in a routes file

 Route::get('/auth/logout', ['middleware' => 'doNotCacheResponse', 'uses' => 'AuthController@getLogout']);
 ```

-Alternatively you can do add the middleware to a controller:
+Alternatively you can add the middleware to a controller:
 ```php
 class UserController extends Controller
 {